eduMFA/eduMFA/doc/tokens/authentication_modes.rst

   In both variants, the plugin receives a transaction ID which we call ``transaction_id`` and asks the user for the challenge response.
 * The user enters the challenge response, which we call ``OTP``.
-  The plugin forwards the response to privacyIDEA along with the transaction ID:
+  The plugin forwards the response to eduMFA along with the transaction ID:

   .. code-block:: text